Marco4413/ProcessorEmulator/README.md

 though any newer JRE should be able to run this properly.

 There are four main ways to run it:
- 1. By downloading the jar file from [Releases](https://github.com/hds536jhmk/ProcessorEmulator/releases).
+ 1. By downloading the jar file from [GitHub Releases](https://github.com/hds536jhmk/ProcessorEmulator/releases).
  2. By opening the project using **IntelliJ IDEA** and building the **project's artifact**.
  3. By opening the project using **IntelliJ IDEA** and creating a new **Run Config**:
     - Java Version: `1.8` (Adopt OpenJDK)
-    - Class Path: `Processor_Emulator.main`
+    - Class Path: `PEMU.main`
     - Main Class: `io.github.hds.pemu.Main`
  4. By building the source with gradle.
-Pull the latest version from the repo and run `gradlew build`, the jar file should be located in `./build/libs/PEMU-version.jar`.
+Pull the latest version from the repo and run `gradlew shadowJar`, the jar file should be located in `./build/libs/PEMU-version.jar`.

 ## Examples:

-PEMU Program Examples can be found in the [examples](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/examples) folder.
+PEMU Program Examples can be found in the [examples](examples) folder.

 ## PEMU Libraries: